 Other must-see Christmas windows in New York include Macy’s, Bergdorf Goodman, Macy’s Santa Land, Bloomingdales, Prada, and Tiffany and Co.

-Since the Fifth Avenue shops are near Radio City Musical Hall and the Rockefeller Christmas Tree, you can easily visit all of these festive attractions in one evening.
+Since the Fifth Avenue shops are near Radio City Music Hall and the Rockefeller Christmas Tree, you can easily visit all of these festive attractions in one afternoon.

 Not to be outdone by the lights twinkling in the windows on street level, the Empire State Building takes lighting to a whole new level.
 Literally.